khaors/geocompr/main.md

 3. Geocomputation methods
 4. Advanced applications

-Currently the focus is on Part 2, which we aim to be complete by February.
+Currently we are working on Part 3.
-New chapters will be added to this website as the project progresses, hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr).
+New chapters will be added to this website as the project progresses, hosted at [geocompr.robinlovelace.net](https://geocompr.robinlovelace.net) and kept up-to-date thanks to [Travis](https://travis-ci.org/Robinlovelace/geocompr), which rebuilds the book each time its source code changes, and provides a visual indicator that reports the build status:
-Currently the build is:

 [![Build Status](https://travis-ci.org/Robinlovelace/geocompr.svg?branch=master)](https://travis-ci.org/Robinlovelace/geocompr)